TimIsabella/FDM_3D_Printer_FlowManager/README.md

 capable of detailed prints previously unheard of while also eliminating failures.

 ## Future Work?
-Production for this project stopped in early 2020.
+Development for this project stopped in early 2020.
 Although the diameter measurement function performed far better than I ever anticipated, I ran into difficulty with proprietary communication methods for different printer manufacturers, therefore this project would probably be best suited on a Raspberry PI board and connected to the OctoPrint platform.